ckan/ckan/doc/install-from-source.rst

 =====================  ===============================================
 Package                Description
 =====================  ===============================================
-Mercurial              `A source control management tool <http://mercurial.selenic.com/>`_ Python                 `The Python programming language, v2.5-2.7 <http://www.python.org/getit/>`_ PostgreSQL             `The PostgreSQL database system <http://www.postgresql.org/download/>`_ libpq                  `The C programmer's interface to PostgreSQL <http://www.postgresql.org/docs/8.1/static/libpq.html>`_ libxml2                `An XML C parser and toolkit <http://xmlsoft.org/>`_ libxslt                `An XSLT C library <http://www.linuxfromscratch.org/blfs/view/6.3/general/libxslt.html>`_ pip                    `A tool for installing and managing Python packages <http://www.pip-installer.org>`_ virtualenv             `The virtual Python environment builder <http://pypi.python.org/pypi/virtualenv>`_ GNU Wget                   `A commandline tool for downloading files from the Internet <http://www.gnu.org/s/wget/>`_ build-essential        A collection of packages for building source code (build-essential is a Debian/Ubuntu package, if you're using another operating system you have to find the equivalent set of packages for your operating system, e.g. on OS X you would install an up-to-date version of Xcode)
-Git                    `A distributed version control system <http://book.git-scm.com/2_installing_git.html>`_ Apache Solr                   `A search platform <http://lucene.apache.org/solr>`_ Jetty                  `An HTTP server <http://jetty.codehaus.org/jetty/>`_ (used for Solr)
+Python                 `The Python programming language, v2.5-2.7 <http://www.python.org/getit/>`_ PostgreSQL             `The PostgreSQL database system <http://www.postgresql.org/download/>`_ libpq                  `The C programmer's interface to PostgreSQL <http://www.postgresql.org/docs/8.1/static/libpq.html>`_ pip                    `A tool for installing and managing Python packages <http://www.pip-installer.org>`_ virtualenv             `The virtual Python environment builder <http://pypi.python.org/pypi/virtualenv>`_ Git                    `A distributed version control system <http://book.git-scm.com/2_installing_git.html>`_ Apache Solr                   `A search platform <http://lucene.apache.org/solr>`_ Jetty                  `An HTTP server <http://jetty.codehaus.org/jetty/>`_ (used for Solr)